Rageh Omaar is a Broadcaster, Guest Speaker and Conference Facilitator.

 He hosted the EMMA Awards and has given speeches with Q&A for AXA being described as ‘illuminating, and a breath of fresh air’, ‘refreshing to hear a speaker with such genuine enthusiasm for his subject’.

-Rageh hosted Alliance & Leicester’s two day Annual Conference in Manchester and has spoken for EDS, The Chartered Society of Physiotherapy and given a keynote speech for ABTA in Florida.
+Rageh has also hosted Alliance & Leicester’s two-day Annual Conference in Manchester and has spoken for EDS, The Chartered Society of Physiotherapy and given a keynote speech for ABTA in Florida.